learn-co-students/sinatra-secure-password-lab-v-000/README.md

 Fork and clone this repository and run `bundle install` to get started!
 Preview your work by running `shotgun` and navigating to http://localhost:9393 in your browser.

 ## To Do
 Get the tests to pass.
-You'll need to use 'bcrypt' to salt your password and make sure that it is encrypted.
+You'll need to use 'bcrypt' to salt your password and make sure that it is encrypted. '

+You'll also need to create a users table.
+A user should have a username and password.

 ## Bonus